 Getting started with make.tv

-Getting started can be difficult sometimes therefore we have created a help center which will guide you through each section of make.tv.
+Here are some easy tips to getting started quickly with make.tv that we have created as a help center which will guide you through each section of make.tv.

-If you are a first time user then we recommend to follow the order, which is listed below.
-This will make sure that you understand each section and then know how to produce a good show.
+If you are a first time user, then we recommend to follow the order which is listed below.
+This will ensure that you understand each section and then know how to produce your best show.

-In this section we are going to show you the different ways of getting inputs into the make.tv Studio.
-Each of the below listed topics will be explained and shown.
+In this section we are going to show you the different ways of connecting inputs into the make.tv Studio.
+Each of the topics listed below will be explained and shown.

 - Feeds from IP-Cameras, which are reachable via RTMP/RTSP